X8ETr1x/adobe-reader-rip/README.md

-# Adobe Reader Ripper
+# Legacy Windows Software Installer Scripts
-A script to remove all versions of Adobe Reader from Windows NT 7 and prior.
+Scripts that removed and installed various client software on Windows 2000 to Windows 7.

-This was uploaded for historical reasons and has not been updated since 07/27/2010. **Please do not attempt to use it.**
+These were uploaded for historical reasons.
+They likely will no longer work and most certainly have security issues. **Please do not attempt to use them.
+For reference only.**